100 Celebrities who grew up in small cities

 Frazer Harrison // Getty Images

 Steve Carell was born in Concord, Mass., however he grew up in neighboring Acton.
-A star of each the large and small screens—to not point out a profitable voice-over profession—Carell lately revealed a YouTube video thanking the workers at Emerson Hospital in Concord.
+A star of each the massive and small screens—to not point out a profitable voice-over profession—Carell just lately printed a YouTube video thanking the workers at Emerson Hospital in Concord.
 His mom labored there for greater than 30 years.

 Ian Gavan // Getty Images

-Grammy-winning singer-songwriter John Legend is understood to publish pics on Instagram for #FlashbackFriday.
-In 2017, a type of throwbacks was an image from an area newspaper in Springfield, Ohio, revealed in 1989.
-That’s the place he grew up, and the paper profiled him for profitable a spelling bee there when he was 10 years previous.
+Grammy-winning singer-songwriter John Legend is thought to publish pics on Instagram for #FlashbackFriday.
+In 2017, a type of throwbacks was an image from a neighborhood newspaper in Springfield, Ohio, printed in 1989.
+That’s the place he grew up, and the paper profiled him for successful a spelling bee there when he was 10 years previous.

 Frazer Harrison // Getty Images

-It can moderately be argued that Walter Payton is the best soccer participant of all time, and his childhood in Columbia, Miss., helped kind the champion he grew to become.
-He went to an all-black college till Columbia was built-in when the longer term Bears nice was in 11th grade, a second that uncovered his gridiron expertise to a a lot wider viewers.
-Although the small city—which like a lot of Mississippi, has a troubled previous by way of race—was criticized for not celebrating their Payton as a lot as his followers thought he deserved, Columbia did host a Walter Payton Day when he was drafted #1 in 1975.
+It can fairly be argued that Walter Payton is the best soccer participant of all time, and his childhood in Columbia, Miss., helped kind the champion he grew to become.
+He went to an all-black faculty till Columbia was built-in when the long run Bears nice was in 11th grade, a second that uncovered his gridiron expertise to a a lot wider viewers.
+Although the small city—which like a lot of Mississippi, has a troubled previous when it comes to race—was criticized for not celebrating their Payton as a lot as his followers thought he deserved, Columbia did host a Walter Payton Day when he was drafted #1 in 1975.

 Leon Bennett // Getty Images

 Marshall Mathers III, the rapper generally known as Eminem, is most carefully related to Detroit, however earlier than he moved to the Motor City, he grew up in St. Joseph, Mo.
-His dysfunctional childhood and damaged dwelling have been well-documented for greater than twenty years—most ceaselessly by the rapper himself.
-At almost 50 years previous, a lot of his work nonetheless includes crabbing about his awful mom and his awful childhood.
+His dysfunctional childhood and damaged dwelling have been well-documented for greater than 20 years—most ceaselessly by the rapper himself.
+At practically 50 years previous, a lot of his work nonetheless entails crabbing about his awful mom and his awful childhood.

 Amy Sussman // Getty Images